Supporting Education Health and Home Building in Gorkha, Nepal

 Hundreds of Nepali children still don’t have schools with adequate furniture, basic school supplies, art supplies, libraries, electricity, lighting, computers or playground equipment.

-At Nepal One Day at a Time we partner with Kathmandu-based NGO Sambhav Nepal to build and equip schools and latrines in impoverished and earthquake ravaged areas of Gorkha province.
+At Nepal One Day at a Time we partner with Kathmandu-based NGO Sambhav Nepal to build and equip schools and latrines, and build homes for those in need and assist with healthcare initiatives.
 We also provide scholarships for deserving students to access quality higher education in Gorkha or Kathamndu.

 Schools: With the help of Kalamalka Rotary Club of Vernon, British Columbia, eight classrooms were completed at Devi Jal Kumari School in Aprik village.
 Students were able to move from the post-earthquake shelter school into new classrooms in 2018.